Figure Skater's Website www.sk8stuff.com

 Competition and Test Clothing

-The "About Competitions" and "About Levels and Testing" sections of this booklet have some brief hints about appropriate clothing for these events.
+The "About Competitions" and "About Levels and Testing" chapters have some brief hints about appropriate clothing for these events.
 It's important to realize as you go to tests or competitions that you're going there as a skater, not as a fashion model.
 The judges will be a lot more interested in what you do than in how you look.
 You should be neat and tidy, and you should ensure that your clothing is appropriate to your age and skating level.

 The USFSA does set some minimal standards for clothing that must be followed, or deductions will be assessed during a competition.
-These can be found in section SSR 19.00 of the Rulebook, and are summarized below.
+These can be found in the 2007 Rulebook, as summarized below.

-• All clothing must be modest, dignified, not theatrical in design, and appropriate for athletic competition.
+- All clothing must be modest, dignified, not theatrical in design, and appropriate for athletic competition (3551)

 If you buy your clothing from a catalog supplier that caters to the skating market, you can be reasonably confident that these standards are followed.
 If you make your own, or get a local dressmaker to make your outfits, you should ensure that the above rules are understood.